What are anti-lock brakes (ABS)?

 A car’s only contact with the road is four small areas of rubber tyre.
-If one or all of these so-called ‘contact patches’ loses grip, the car starts to skid and the driver risks losing control.
-Many things can cause this but often heavy braking is the main culprit.
+If one or all of these so-called ‘contact patches’ loses grip, the car may start to skid, and the driver risks losing control.
+Many things can cause this, but often heavy braking is the main culprit.

-In an emergency, an inexperienced driver will instinctively stamp on the brake pedal causing the car to skid, go out of control and take longer to stop.
-It’s to counter these effects that ABS was invented.
+In an emergency, you’re likely to instinctively stamp on the brake pedal, but this could cause the car to skid out of control or take longer to stop.
+ABS was invented to counter these effects and enable the driver to brake quickly and safely.

-The system automatically takes over to prevent the wheels locking under heavy braking, which helps to restore effective braking while enabling the driver to steer because only wheels that are turning can be steered.
+The ABS automatically takes over to prevent the wheels from locking (in other words, if you’re still going forwards with a wheel not spinning) under heavy braking, which helps to restore effective braking.
+ABS also enables the wheels to be turned whilst braking.
 The result is that the driver can simultaneously slow down and steer, thereby maintaining control of the car and avoiding an accident.

 How does ABS work?

 An ABS system uses sensors to monitor the turning speed of each wheel.
-If, as the driver brakes, the system senses that one or more wheels is suddenly slowing down and about to lock, risking a skid, it automatically releases the brake so the wheel can continue to turn, before re-applying it to slow it down.
-It performs this operation up to 15 times a second (an action you can feel as a pulse through the brake pedal) to help maintain or restore effective braking and steering control.
+If, as the driver brakes, the system senses that one or more wheels are suddenly slowing down and about to lock, risking a skid, it automatically releases the brake so the wheel can continue to turn before re-applying to slow it down.
+It performs this operation up to 15 times a second (an action you can feel as a firm pulse through the brake pedal) to help maintain or restore effective braking and steering control.

 How can I tell if my ABS is working?

-When it’s operating, you’ll probably feel it as a pulsing sensation through the brake pedal but as systems become more sophisticated so they are becoming less noticeable.
-In normal driving you’ll rarely provoke it into action.
-It’s more on wet, slippery roads that ABS has to intervene.
+When your ABS engages, you’ll probably feel it as a pulsing sensation through the brake pedal, but as systems become more sophisticated, they are becoming less noticeable.
+In everyday driving, you’ll rarely feel ABS in action.
+It’s on wet, slippery roads or under heavy breaking that ABS has to intervene.
 If there’s a problem with the system, a warning light on the car’s dashboard will alert you.

 If ABS does activate while you are driving, this light may also flash briefly to warn you that the tyres lost grip and the system triggered, but it will extinguish as soon as traction is regained.
 If the ABS light stays on at any time, this could signify there's an issue, so you’ll need to get the car checked at a garage.